top of page

 What Can We Do Now?

 None of the many complaints submitted to the over the years have created any solutions or lowered the impact of this cancer-causing environmental disaster.
 Jennifer Richards own son is a victim of this disaster which is why she was inspired to take action.
 He son developed an unexplainable long-lasting cough and asthma after regularly playing at the Cottonwood Kids Park.
-The cough is still bad two years later with not explanation from Doctors on why or how.
-In the spring of 2023, her sons flag football team had practices in the fields of the Cottonwood Children's Park and her son began developing rashes after practice.
-It was then that she noticed slag dust blowing off the stockpile at the MRI facility onto the park.
-In a desperate attempt to help her son and the many other children likely effected she began researching MRI and the resulting slag dust dispersion.
+Her sons flag football team had practices in the fields of the Cottonwood Children's Park and her son began developing rashes after practicing there.
+The rash has since become dark brown and the skin keratinized, So even though the rash is gone, the dark mark and the raised skin still exist.
+The darkening and change in texture of skin is a known effect of arsenic exposure.
+The primary concern is if these exposures and resulting changes in skin can lead to skin cancer, another know effect of arsenic exposure.

-The City of Cottonwood is has a clear and legal path to stop the contamination immediately by revoking the "Conditional Use Permit" the City has granted to Minerals Research.
+It appears the City of Cottonwood has a clear and legal path to stop the copper slag dust contamination, immediately, by revoking the "Conditional Use Permit" the City has granted to Minerals Research for violations of section 302 of that permit.

 Below is a list of alleged violations you can forward to any of the officials below to demand the law be followed and the violations be prosecuted.
 You can simply copy and paste to your email and add your name to the bottom, or you can customize how you like.
 Email to: